nahinAbrar/renata_task/README.md

     *   Only Division filter, read‑only charts & tables.

-Use the **Impersonate SalesRep** switch in the AppBar to toggle views for testing.
+Use the **Toggle SalesRep** switch in the AppBar to toggle views for testing.

 📦 Build & Deploy
 -----------------